sdolard/node-crashreporter/README.md

 node-crashreporter
 ==================

-Dump node info on process uncaughtException exception
+Dump node context into a file on process crash, send it by mail

 ## Installing crashreporter